OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log1_graphic-pipeline.md

 ## Pipeline Overview

-In modern 3D computer graphics, every object appearing on screen is usually based on triangle geometry.
+In modern 3D computer graphics, each object appearing on screen is usually based on triangle geometry.

 Even a complex scene like this one :